fossunited/fossunited/docs/docs/attend-event.md

 - Complete the form with the necessary information.
 Please note that if you are logged in, the Platform will auto-fill some of the information i.e. the Full Name and Email fields.
+- Also it lets you edit your RSVP.
+- You can also opt-in to "Subscribing" to Chapter mailing group from the organizing community to stay updated.
+  Note: You can edit RSVP and opt-out from email group anytime.

 ![RSVP form](./assets/rsvp-submission.png)